acemod/ACE3/docs/wiki/frameworkx/fortify-framework.md

 };
  ```

-Then you will have to set the mission preset to `myMissionObjects` by either using the Fortify editor module or using the chat command: `#ace-fortify blufor myMissionObjects`.
+Then you will have to set the mission preset to `myMissionObjects` by either using the Fortify editor module or the chat command: `#ace-fortify blufor myMissionObjects`.

 ## 1.3 Adding custom deploy handlers